macro187/nugit/readme.md

 Requirements
 ============

-Microsoft .NET Framework v4.0 or newer.
+Microsoft .NET Framework v4.0 (or newer) or .NET Core 2.0 (or newer)